Imjdansari/Imjdansari/README.md

 <br/>

  - 👨‍🎓 I am currently a final year bachelor of computer application student.
- - 🌱 I’m currently trying to explore and learn about web development.
+ - 🌱 I’m currently trying to explore and learn about DevOps Engineer.
  - 🤔 I’m looking for Internship in web development.
  - ⚡ Fun fact: Sleeping with a problem can actually solve it.
  - 📫 How to reach me : javedansari.bnj@gmail.com